ppy/osu-wiki/wiki/Beatmapping/en.md

 -   [Insane](/wiki/Difficulties/osu!/Insane)
 -   [Expert](/wiki/Difficulties/osu!/Expert)

-Clicking each link will display a common set of guidelines [mappers](/wiki/Glossary/#beatmapper) follow to be able to create an entertaining beatmap appropriate for its [difficulty](/wiki/Difficulties) level.
+Clicking each link will display a set of guidelines [mappers](/wiki/Glossary/#beatmapper) follow to be able to create an entertaining beatmap appropriate for its [difficulty](/wiki/Difficulties) level.

 It is also not uncommon for mappers to use custom difficulty names in place of these.
-(Like "Mario" for example)
+(Like "Boss Battle" for example)

 Additionally you may find [Guest Difficulties](/wiki/Glossary/#guest-difficulty) which are commonly labeled as mapper's difficulty (For example: "Larto's Insane").